Art Education (PK-12, B.F.A.)

 - Post-baccalaureate (Certification-Only) Program (see below):

-This program is for students who have already earned a B.S./B.A./B.F.A. degree in a studio area and are interested in earning art teacher initial certification.
+This program is for students who have already earned a B.S./B.A./B.F.A. degree in a studio or visual arts-related area and are interested in earning art teacher initial certification.

 |Art Education Major Requirements (36 credit hours)|

 |AED 398||ART, SOCIETY AND NEW MEDIA TECHNOLOGIES FOR ART EDUCATORS||3|

 |ATS 325||ART FOR CHILDREN WITH SPECIAL LEARNING NEEDS||3|

 |AED 304||SECONDARY STUDENT TEACHING IN ART||6|